FirstRespondersExtreme/FirstRespondersExtreme/README_FR.md

 			- Reduced Suspects and Officers punch chance to avoid fist fight "exploitation"
 			- Fixed bad istances where suspects are still holding a gun after been arrested

 #### V0.66 ####

 ADDED:

+	GAMEPLAY:
 			- Lean/Walk System , ability to lean and walk.... finally an hystoric moment for Swat4 modding!
 				New and old lean system are working together for a complete... lean experience!

-    	Q and E - new lean/walk system
+				NEW LEAN - Lean Left ( Default Q ) and  Lean Right ( Default E ) - new lean/walk system
-	   CTRL + Q and CTRL + E - old lean
+				OLD LEAN - Hold Command (Default CTRL ) + Lean Left ( Default Q ) and Hold Command (Default CTRL ) + Lean Right ( Default E )

-- Partial Open Door System , holding CTRL and Mouse Wheel Up/Down wil swing the door partially, making possible to shoot or throw a grenade.
+			- Partial Open Door System will swing the door partially, making possible to shoot or throw a grenade.

+			          You can bind new keys or holding Hold Command ( default CTRL ) and Low Ready Up/Down ( Default Mouse Wheel Up/Down )

 			- NEW TAC-AID: Maglite Torch!
 Using the light makes evidence glowing to allow player a faster search of them.
 Even AI can use this feature when got ordered to secure evidence!

-- Dynamic shell textures on Breaching SG an Benelli M4 depending on shell type.
+						J to equip torch
+						Toggle Flashlight to highlight evidence

+			- Disable Penalty Messages option for SP (in game settings options) and MP (forced to all players in Advanced server settings )
 			- Fleeing suspects are considered threat if running with a gun within 15 mts from a player
+			- Restored Weapon Zoom (disabled by default).
+	AI:
+			- Suspects and officers can punch their enemies at very close range!
+			- Suspects AI morale overhaul , now 15% more intiale morale.They can also "fake" dropping all weapons and decide to attack you with a chance based on skill level.

+	GRAPHICS:
+			- NEW OFFICERS TEXTURES (Thanks to AceVentura) !
 			- new body armors (from vanilla) , Level II armor and Kevlar (no sleeves).
 			- new headgear ( boonie hat , ballistic glasses )
+			- New Minimal HUD (optional)
+			- Dynamic shell textures on Breaching SG an Benelli M4 depending on shell type.
+			- New "Shake Camera" added when get shot or near a C2 blast.
+			- Camera shake when player has been hit and close to a C2 explosion.
+			- New "reduced" Ninebang effects
+	SOUNDS:
+			- NEW WEAPONS SOUNDS OVERHAUL! ( Thanks to Multi ! )

 FIXED:
 	- Stuttering and weight bugs in MP : removed old SEF system in change of a new simplified system with better net performances.
 	- Suspects can remove wedges only within 35 mts from players.
 	- Trapped doors are signaled by AI only there are traps in the map.
+	- MP heavy mesh texture bug

 #### V0.65 ####